Valium® Drug Interactions: Risks and Dangers

 Antacids

-Millions of people take antacids like omeprazole, but some antacids can lower diazepam’s peak concentrations, preventing it from being fully effective.[7]
+Millions of people take antacids like omeprazole, but some can lower diazepam’s peak concentrations, reducing its effectiveness.[7]
 Antacids do this by reducing the body’s ability to absorb Valium®.
 This will prevent the medication from effectively treating anxiety, muscle spasms, and seizures.

 Treatment For Valium® Misuse and Addiction